COS301-SE-2024/TailWaggr/README.md

 5. **Lost and Found Database**
    - Report lost pets and search for found pets in the area.
    - Facilitate reunions between lost pets and their owners.

+## Bonus Features

+1. **Image Recognition**
+   - Utilize advanced image recognition technology to identify pets and other objects in photos.
+   - Enhance user experience by providing automated tagging and categorization of images.

+2. **Image Filtering**
+   - Filter out inappropriate or bad images to ensure a safe and positive user experience.
+   - Automatically detect and remove images that do not meet community guidelines before sharing.
+   - Replace inappropriate images with placeholders or warnings.

+3. **Mini Game: PetRunner**
+   - An engaging mini game where users can play as a dog.
+   - Avoid obstacles and get to the top of the leaderboard.

 ## Firebase Integration